fakeid30/BlackpearlFAQ/FAQ.md

 - ![Donator](https://i.imgur.com/Tq51zem.png) - Donate for the minimum amount of 5$.
 This can be done via [PayPal](https://blackpearl.biz/account/upgrades/) or Bitcoin via this address:
 `bc1qc2wkxlv0xmty2tapgatewefxnd33wyfsnxd47r`.

+    **Observation: After donating via Bitcoin, you need to create a thread in [helpdesk](https://blackpearl.biz/forums/121/) section so that the staff can upgrade your account.**

 - ![STAFF](https://i.imgur.com/0oOZTiW.png) (lower ranking of Staff member) - Hand-picked by the Staff themselves